Delaware Route 7: Route description

 DE 7 begins at an intersection with US 13 and DE 72 in the community of Wrangle Hill to the west of the city of Delaware City, where the road continues south as part of US 13.
 From the southern terminus, the route heads north on four-lane divided South Dupont Highway.
-The road runs between farmland to the west and warehouses to the east, crossing Norfolk Southern's Reybold Industrial Track railroad line at-grade before passing under the US 13/DE 1 freeway without an interchange.
-After this, DE 7 narrows into a two-lane undivided road called Bear-Corbitt Road, with Old South Dupont Highway branching off to the northeast.
+The road runs between farmland to the west and warehouses to the east, narrowing to two lanes and crossing Norfolk Southern's Reybold Industrial Track railroad line at-grade before passing under the US 13/DE 1 freeway without an interchange.
+After this, DE 7 becomes an undivided road called Bear-Corbitt Road, with Old South Dupont Highway branching off to the northeast.
 The route continues north through woodland and homes, crossing Red Lion Creek before reaching an intersection with DE 71 in Red Lion.
 The road crosses Norfolk Southern's New Castle Secondary railroad line at-grade and heads into Bear.
 Here, DE 7 widens into a four-lane divided highway as it enters commercial areas and intersects US 40.

 After this intersection, the route becomes Bear-Christiana Road and passes through suburban residential development with some farm fields.
 Farther north, DE 7 narrows into a two-lane undivided road.
 The highway comes to an intersection with DE 273, where it is briefly a four-lane divided highway.
 A park and ride lot is located at the northeast corner of this intersection.
 Following this, DE 7 becomes East Main Street and narrows into a two-lane undivided road, heading through woods and curving to the northwest as it crosses the Christina River.
 The route enters Christiana and passes homes, intersecting Old Baltimore Pike.
 At this point, DE 7 turns north onto North Old Baltimore Pike, with the name changing to Stanton-Christiana Road.
 The route turns east onto four-lane divided Road A and comes to a partial cloverleaf interchange with the DE 1 freeway and Mall Road southwest of the Christiana Mall, a super-regional shopping mall that is the largest in Delaware, and adjacent retail development.